Boston Celtics: 2003–2007: New ownership and arrival of Doc Rivers

-2007–2012: New "Big Three": Pierce, Allen, and Garnett era
+2007–2012: Pierce, Allen, and Garnett "Big Three" era

 In the summer of 2007, general manager Danny Ainge made a series of moves that returned the Celtics to prominence.
 On draft night, he traded No. 5 pick Jeff Green, Wally Szczerbiak and Delonte West to Seattle for perennial All-Star Ray Allen and Seattle's second-round pick, which the team used to select LSU's Glen "Big Baby" Davis.
 The Celtics then traded Ryan Gomes, Gerald Green, Al Jefferson, Theo Ratliff, Sebastian Telfair, and a first-round draft pick to the Timberwolves in exchange for superstar power forward Kevin Garnett.
 These moves created a new "Big Three" of Pierce, Allen, and Garnett.

 In the 2007–08 season, Celtics completed the largest single-season turnaround in NBA history.
 The team went 66–16 in the regular season, a 42-game improvement over its 2006–07 record.
 However, the team struggled in the early rounds of the playoffs, needing seven games to defeat the Atlanta Hawks in the first round and another seven to defeat the Cleveland Cavaliers in the conference semifinals.
 The Celtics then beat the Detroit Pistons in six games in the Eastern Conference Finals, winning two road games.

 For the 11th time in league history, and for the first time since 1987, the Celtics and the Lakers faced off in the NBA Finals.
 The Celtics won Game One at home 98–88, fueled by strong play by Garnett and Pierce's dramatic comeback from a second-half knee injury.
 They won Game Two 108–102 despite nearly blowing a 24-point lead in the fourth quarter.
 As the series shifted to Los Angeles, the Lakers stifled Pierce and Garnett in Game Three and won 87–81.
 However, the Celtics would overcome a 24-point deficit in Game 4 to win 97–91, making the largest in-game comeback in NBA Finals history.
 After again blowing a large lead, the Lakers hung on to win Game 5 103–98, sending the series back to Boston.
 In Game 6, the Celtics overpowered the Lakers, winning 131–92 and clinching their 17th NBA title.
 Paul Pierce was named Finals MVP.
-With the win Celtics set a record for most games a team had ever played in a postseason with 26.
+With the win the Celtics set a record for most games a team had ever played in a postseason with 26.